KS1 Reading Schemes and Phonics

 We help your child to get ready for learning to read and write using phonics by developing their understanding that spoken words are made up of different sounds.
 Your child will take part in a high-quality phonics session every day.
 These sessions are active and fun-filled with an emphasis on teaching the skills your child will need for reading and writing.

-We often (COVID procedures willing) run phonics workshops for parents and carers to ensure you can fully support your children at home.
+We organise phonics workshops for parents and carers to ensure children are fully supported at home.

 What is phonics?